Our Research Focus

 Our research in this area focuses on the retargeting of NK cells towards tumor-associated antigens via genetic modifications in order to provide an effective an targeted approach for in vivo targeting of tumors.
 Click here to learn more about our research on the preclinical development of genetically modified NK cells.

-Sutlulab is located at Sabanci University Nanotechnology Research and Application Center in Istanbul, Turkey.
+Sutlulab is located at Boğaziçi University, Department of Molecular Biology and Genetics in Istanbul, Turkey.
 Click here to learn more about our team members.

 Our main collaborators include: